OmarHeshamShehab/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/POS/ViewExtensions/SimpleProductDetails/Explanation.md

 A function is like a magic button.
 When we press it, something happens.
 We can press it again and again to do the same thing.

+An arrow function is a shorter way to write a function.
+It often looks cleaner and is easier to read, especially for small, simple functions.

 #### If statement

 An if is like asking “If it’s sunny, can I go outside and play?”
 The computer checks if it’s sunny and decides what to do.